 How?
-How was Job brought to the point where God “turned the captivity of Job,” Job.42:10.
-Job knew God was good – but his full understanding of God’s truth was imperfect.
+How was Job brought to the point where God turned the captivity of Job, as we read in Job.42:10.
+Job knew God was good, but his full understanding of God’s truth was imperfect.
 God used the smiting accusations of the enemy to teach Job the deeper things of God.

-I know Thou canst do all things, and that no purpose of Thine can be restrained.
-Therefore have I uttered that which I understood not… Wherefore I abhor myself, and repent.
-I abhor myself, and I repent” Why?
+He said , I know Thou canst do all things, and that no purpose of Thine can be restrained.
+Therefore have I uttered that which I understood not… Wherefore I abhor myself and repent.
+I abhor myself, and I repent.
+Why?
 Why was righteous Job brought to the place of such deep, deep repentance?
 Why was upright Job brought to repentance before God turned Job’s captivity?
-Well, it was because Job needed a deeper understanding of God – but his ‘repentance’ was nothing to do with past, present or future sins.
-Like us, all sins are forgiven, but only because of Another – only because of a sinless One.
+Well, it was because Job needed a deeper understanding of God – but his ‘repentance’ was nothing to do with past, present, or future sins.
+Like us, all sins are forgiven, but only because of Another; only because of a sinless One.
 Just like you and me, Job’s sins are forgiven through my living Redeemer.
 Yes, Job repented because he “understood not….”
 Job 42:3

-Job’s righteousness was only credited to him because of his faith – just like you and me we are righteous in Him – only by faith.
+Job’s righteousness was only credited to him because of his faith – just like you and me!
+We are righteous in Him, only by faith.
 But we all lack understanding of the deep things of our Father and our God.
 God knows the end from the beginning and He knew that Job was a trusted bond-slave.
 God knew his faith wasn’t religiosity – though his servant lacked full understanding.
-God trusted this man of prayer.. who needed to die to self : to be raised to the new life.
+God trusted this man of prayer, who needed to die to self and be raised to the new life.
 God broke a prideful man, who eventually saw his folly and repented in dusty ashes.
-And God brought Job to an end of himself … and God raised Job up in newness of life – and God “turned the captivity of Job…
+And God brought Job to an end of himself.
+And God raised Job up in newness of life.
+And God “turned the captivity of Job.

 Under Job’s covering and protection, faith and intercession, God was also gracious to his wife.
 God was gracious to her, who had endured so much of Job’s bitter trials.
 God was gracious to Job’s wife, even though she broke under the strain.
-We read that in the end we read that God, turned the captivity of Job… and you know what.. in so doing – God graciously turned the captivity of Job’s wife too.
+We read that in the end, God, turned the captivity of Job.
+And you know what.. in so doing, God graciously turned the captivity of Job’s wife too.
 Job patiently endured – and through his endurance, his wife came into her portion.
 How she must have rejoiced with Job for she also was given… seven sons and three daughters.
 Job 42:13

 Never miss a post